 All the resources we have mentioned so far have web presences and some include accompanying apps.
 Maybe you’re such a frequent smartphone user that you’re most concerned with apps that help you search for streamed content using nothing but your handheld gadget.

-In that case, try the Yahoo Video Guide, an iOS and Android app supporting over 30 streaming sites, including some very specific ones such as the Food Network and Comedy Central.
+In that case, try the Yahoo Video Guide [No Longer Available], an iOS and Android app supporting over 30 streaming sites, including some very specific ones such as the Food Network and Comedy Central.
 It provides plenty of details about the available content, so it’s simple to make well-informed choices.
 The app also has a Mood Picker that suggests what to watch based on how you feel.

-There’s also Fan TV.
-Because this app, available both on Android and on iOS browses through over a million movies and TV shows and tells you how to find them, it’s probably the most extensive option on this list.
+There’s also Fan TV [No Longer Available].
+Because this app, available on both Android and iOS, browses through over a million movies and TV shows and tells you how to find them, it’s probably the most extensive option on this list.
 You can also watch live content or create a personalized watch list and get alerts when previously unavailable content you have added to it becomes available.

 If You Prefer to Watch YouTube